 Salmon goes with many different vegetables.
 It’s delicious with asparagus, broccoli, zucchini, Brussels sprouts, spinach, kale, lettuce, carrots and potatoes to name a few!

-How to store Salmon Steak
+How to Store Salmon Steaks

 Cooked salmon should be stored in an airtight container, or well wrapped with plastic wrap or foil and refrigerated.
 It will last 3 to 4 days.